Café Sevilla Restaurant and Tapas Bar

 We then shared a small traditional Paella Valenciana.
 The seafood variety (mussels, clams, calamari, prawns) tasted extremely fresh and clean.
 These delicious morsels from the sea combined perfectly with chicken, sausage, and toasted saffron rice, served in a small paella pan.
 My husband, who is not typically a fan of mussels, enjoyed them in our paella.

 Our bread pudding was served with fresh berries and also in a small paella pan.
 Although I would have preferred for the center of the bread pudding to have a more custard-like texture, which would have contrasted well against its toasty edges, the ingredients and flavor were delicious.
-Paired with a cappuccino, it was a nice ending to our meal.
+Paired with a cappuccino, it was a nice end to our meal.

 Flamenco dancing is a thunderous, soulful, sometimes melancholy dance that originated in Andalusia, Southern Spain.
 Watching these dancers expose their emotion and passion through their strong and precise motions is not only beautiful, but extremely moving. –Café Sevilla